elai950/AlertToast/README.md

 * Localization support.
 * Font & Background customization.

-I tried to recreate Apple's alerts appearance and behavior as much as possible to be suitable for SwiftUI.
+I recreate Apple's alerts appearance and behavior as much as possible to be suitable for SwiftUI.
-You can find these alerts in the AppStore after feedback and after you add a song to your library in Apple Music.
+You can find these alerts in the AppStore after feedback, after you add a song to your library in Apple Music, or when you connect Airpods to iPhone.

 If you like the project, don't forget to `put star ★`.